colojar/clusterhat/README.md

   - `community.crypto`
   - `community.general`
   - `ansible.utils`
-- Target Controller: Raspberry Pi 4 with ClusterHAT v2.5 running **ClusterCTRL CNAT** image
+- Target Controller: Raspberry Pi 4 with ClusterHAT v2.5 running **ClusterCTRL BRIDGE** image
 - Target OS for other nodes: Debian / Raspberry Pi OS (Bookworm recommended)
 - Access: SSH to all nodes (initial bootstrap for Zeros is via USB boot scaffolding)

-**Important**: The controller must be running a ClusterCTRL image (CNAT or CBRIDGE) from the [official ClusterHAT downloads](https://clusterctrl.com/setup-software).
+**Important**: The controller must be running a ClusterCTRL image (BRIDGE or CNAT) from the [official ClusterHAT downloads](https://clusterctrl.com/setup-software).
 Regular Raspberry Pi OS will not work as it lacks the ClusterCTRL software and USB gadget configuration.
+This deployment now targets the BRIDGE variant so Zero nodes obtain addresses from your LAN (or a dedicated bridge) rather than the fixed 172.19.181.0/24 CNAT range.

 Install collections:
 ```